lahnkalman/chatbot/README.md

 # Investment Allocation Agent (Educational)
 An educational web app that simulates investment portfolio allocation using paper money.
-Users define a risk profile and receive a deterministic allocation with a short AI-generated explanation.
+Users define a risk profile and receive a deterministic, rule-based asset allocation, including visual breakdowns and a concise AI-generated explanation of the portfolio structure.

 ## Tech Stack
 - Python